Sangarshanan/sangarshanan.github.io/_includes/about/en.md

 I am an abstraction existing only because I have allowed entities to perceive me as such.
 Welcome to my internet dungeon.

 Remember to Hydrate & Moisturize.

+Here is my resume in case if you care about all that.